PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

 ## Known Issues

 1. Theming not properly applied in some edge cases
-2. Environment variables not loading correctly in certain scenarios
-3. Navigation not handling deep links properly
+2. Navigation not handling deep links properly

 ## Milestones